remix-run/remix/docs/guides/migrating-react-router-app.md

 ### Route `links` exports

-In Remix, stylesheets can be loaded from route component files.
+In Remix, regular stylesheets can be loaded from route component files.
 Importing them does not do anything magical with your styles, rather it returns a URL that can be used to load the stylesheet as you see fit.
 You can render the stylesheet directly in your component or use our [`links` export][see-our-docs-on-route-links-for-more-information].

 Let's move our app's stylesheet and a few other assets to the `links` function in our root route: